You are hereDr. Annette Fayet

 I’m a DPhil student in the Animal Behaviour Group at the University of Oxford, supported by the Biotechnology and Biological Sciences Research Council, an Entente Cordiale Scholarship from the British Council, a Mary Griffiths Scholarship and Microsoft Research Cambridge as a Microsoft Research – University of Oxford Scholar.
 I am currently on a short postdoctoral contract with the Institute of Zoology London, and I will start a Junior Research Fellowship at Queen's College, Oxford, in October 2016.

 After completing undergraduate and graduate degrees in engineering, physics and chemistry at the ESPCI ParisTech in Paris, I did a research project in the Behavioural Ecology Group at Cambridge University, where I studied the influence of sexual signals on parental investment in Great tits.
 I then read a MSc in Biology (Integrative Bioscience) at the University of Oxford, during which I completed research projects in behavioural and evolutionary ecology in the Oxnav Group, helping to develop a video-based method to study behaviour of birds in flight, and in the Edward Grey Institute, where I studied the variation of vocal repertoire to investigate the role of dispersal as a cultural evolution agent in Great tits.
 After completing the course, I spent 6 months on Tiritiri Matangi Island, a scientific nature reserve in New Zealand for 6 months, studying a population of endangered stitchbirds for the Department of Conservation and the Institute of Zoology London.
 Just before starting my DPhil I was a research assistant for the Oxnav Group on Skomer Island (Wales), where I was mainly involved in the long-term study of the behaviour and ecology of Manx shearwaters.

 Immigration and dispersal are key determinants of cultural diversity in a songbird population."
-Behavioral Ecology (2014)."
+Behavioral Ecology 25, no. 4 (2014)."